soundpaint/rp2040pio-docs/monitor.rst

    built-in example script that can be run with the command ``script --dry-run=false --example squarewave``, that effectively executes all of the previous commands executed so far in this section.
-For details of the script command, enter ``script -h`` to see detail help on this command.
+For details of the script command, enter ``script --help`` to see detail help on this command.

 Step-by-Step Tracing
 --------------------